 How to Treat Sciatica: 5 Effective Home Exercises

 Many patients visit us in tears, desperate for relief for persistent sciatic pain.
 Sciatica often causes unbearable discomfort in the lower back, butt, legs and feet.
 Some patients experience a constant burning sensation, while others have tingling, loss of motion or numbness.
 You may even experience all of these symptoms at once.
+If you consider this is affecting you, the doctors at Capitol Pain can sure give you a hand.

 Fortunately, our team has extensive experience treating sciatica.
 Learn how we can help, plus what you can do at home for relief from sciatic pain.
 We’ve got your back — literally.